cwebster85/cwebster85/README.md

 - 👋 Hi, I’m Chris!
-My GitHub handles is: @cwebster85
+My GitHub handle is: @cwebster85
 - 👀 My main hobbies and interests are coding, music, football, languages (Chinese!) and travel.
 - 🌱 I am proficient in JS, Python and build mini-apps in my free time for fun.
 - 💞️ I’m interested in anyone who has a fun idea of an app to build together, feel free to get in touch!